Chocolate Chip Cookies

 Can chocolate chip cookies be frozen?

 Yes!
 This is such a great way to save time.
 You can make a double batch of cookie dough and freeze half for baking later.
-The dough will last up to 3 months in the freezer if stored properly.
+If stored properly, the dough will last up to 3 months in the freezer.

 Bunch of freshly cooked chocolate chip cookies on a wooden cutting board.